google/clusterfuzz/docs/production-setup/build_pipeline.md

   Uploading can be done via [gsutil tool](https://cloud.google.com/storage/docs/gsutil) or by using [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls).
-* The archive name should be of `any-name-([0-9]+).zip` format, where `([0-9]+)` stands for a revision number such as SVN commit position, a timestamp, or another build number which **increases** with every build.
+* The archive name should be of `any-name-([0-9]+).zip` format, where `([0-9]+)` stands for a revision number such as SVN commit position, a timestamp (e.g. `YYYYMMDDHHMM`), or another build number which **increases** with every build.
 Other than `zip`, we support
   [tar extensions](https://en.wikipedia.org/wiki/Tar_(computing)#Suffixes_for_compressed_files)